martinmarroyo/DA-Python/README.md

 # DA-Python
-A Python environment for data analytics
+A Python environment for data analytics that is used with the [DataLab](https://github.com/martinmarroyo/DataLab) project